Tuesday, January 14, 2014

 ‘There are so many different types of breathing you do in the night.
 And all of them are violent,’ says Pete.

-But after all those years of saying to Shell ‘I hate myself I want to die’ for a joke when things went wrong and melodrama was the only way out, now I really am.
-I’m going to leave my husband with a tiny baby just after I’ve found them both.
+But after all those years of saying to Shell ‘I hate myself I want to die’ for a joke when things went wrong and it felt like melodrama was the only way out, now I really am going tod die. i’m sure if it.
+I’m going to leave my fella with a tiny baby just after I’ve found them both.

-If I listen closer, there’s an echo of chop chop on my lungs, bought under the counter from a newsagent in Flinders Street, which made me hack so hard I wished for added cough suppressant.
-It’s loaded with bitty filters from the bottom of a homemade pouch full of Dr Pat.
-It’s the heroin someone gave me to inhale at a party in a basement while I was already seeing double, washing through my gills like sleep, like going home.
+If I listen closer, there’s an echo of chop chop on my lungs, bought under the counter from a newsagent in Flinders Street, which made me hack so hard I wished for added cough suppressant. my breath carries the trace of bitty filter fragments, scraped from the bottom of a homemade pouch full of Dr Pat.
+A hint of the surprise heroin someone gave me to inhale at a party in a basement while I was already seeing double, washing through my gills like sleep, like going home.

-Now I want a 24-hour life insurance salesman so Pete doesn’t have to raise three boys on his own.
-So we can raise them together.
+Now I want a 24-hour life insurance policy so Pete doesn’t have to raise the boys on his own.
 I want this new one to splash water out of the bath, for us to watch Rage into the nights we can’t sleep through.
 I want all the boys to know me.
 I want to meet L’s first love, to hear the two of them knocking around upstairs.
 I want to see which way N goes.

 I don’t want to have to sleep on my own because the sludge in my lungs keeps Pete awake before it pulls me under.
 After all those years of not caring whether I made it to 40, I’ve trained my brain so well I can’t imagine being there to watch our bub grow up, or loving Pete so long that we grow grey and dangly together.